kevinveenbirkenbach/cymais/roles/pc-qbittorrent/README.md

 # PC-QBittorrent Role

 ## Overview
-This README is for the `pc-qbittorrent` role within the `computer-playbook` repository.
+This README is for the `pc-qbittorrent` role within the `cymais` repository.
 This role is specifically crafted for installing qBittorrent, a popular open-source torrent client, on personal computers.

 ## Role Tasks
 The `main.yml` file in the `pc-qbittorrent` role includes the following task: